 I searched a little on line for graduate degrees in forensic engineering.
 I saw courses mentioned but no degrees during my quick search.
 I’m certain there is something out there.
 A student should evaluate carefully what is offered and it’s recognition by the public.

 I saw courses offered in forensic archaeology in the U.S. and England in a practical encyclopedia on that field of study.
 (Ref.
 4. A good read on engineering?)
+There are also good programs in forensic anthropology and the use of DNA in forensic police work.
 For certain there are comparable courses in forensic engineering, and maybe degrees.

 Skimming through the encyclopedia I was struck by how the basic detailed investigation in forensic archaeology, and the methods used, echoes that in my work, and I’m sure in other disciplines.
 Sounds boring but here goes: Gather data.
 Analyse data.
 Draw conclusions.
 Form opinion.
 Repeat, if additional data comes in and your initial hypothesis as to cause must be modified.